FAQ

 What if their illness or injury is severe?

 The care your camper receives is dependent on the nurse’s assessment.
 If it is felt that your child needs to be seen by a physician, we will contact you immediately.
 Please be aware that all efforts will be made to contact parents before their child leaves camp; however, in cases of life-threatening illness or injury, our first call will be to 911.
-You will be kept apprised of your daughter's condition at every possible opportunity.
+You will be kept apprised of your camper's condition at every possible opportunity.

 What are some common injuries seen at camp, and how can they be prevented?